Which is better. Seagate Expansion or Backup Plus. Are you turning this question over your mind?

 You’ll see the Backup Plus Slim is the smaller lighter drive.
 Not by much but the difference may be important to you.

-Looks and Design
+Seagate Expansion or Backup Plus Good Looks and Design

-Black, Blue, Red, and Silver.
+- Black, Blue, Red, and Silver.

 Seagate Expansion vs Backup Plus Speed Test

-They compare multiple user benchmarks and the closest comparisons I found was for the 4TB sized drives.
+And the closest comparisons I found was for the 4TB sized drives.

-Overall they found the Seagate Expansion on average was 12% faster than the Backup Plus.
+Over all they found the Seagate Expansion on average was 12% faster than the Backup Plus

 Read speed 120 Mb/s versus 85.1 mb/s = 41% faster